o-o-overflow/dc2020q-scoreboard/README.md

 * countdown_frontend
 * scoreboard_frontend

-Additionally, the root of this repository contains a [serverless](https://serverless.com/) application for managing the server-side components that run in AWS lambda.
+Additionally, the `scoreboard_backend` directory contains a [serverless](https://serverless.com/) application for managing the server-side components that run in AWS lambda.